rverton/circlephotos/README.md

 # Circlephotos

-Host your own Photo-Cloud and allow friends to create circles and albums to collaborative upload photos.
+Host your own Photo-Cloud and allow friends to create circles and albums to collaborative upload photos to your Amazon S3 bucket.

 Based on [koajs](http://koajs.com/) and [reactjs](http://facebook.github.io/react/).